snake-biscuits/bsp_tool/bsp_tool/branches/README.md

     __slots__ = ["num_area_portals", "first_area_portal"]
     _format = "2i"

-LUMP_CLASSES = {"AREAS": Area}
+LUMP_CLASSES = {"AREAS": {0: Area}}

-SPECIAL_LUMP_CLASSES = {"ENTITIES": shared.Entities,
+SPECIAL_LUMP_CLASSES = {"ENTITIES": {0: shared.Entities},
-                        "PAKFILE": shared.PakFile}
+                        "PAKFILE":  {0: shared.PakFile}}
 ```

 If you compare [`bsp_tool/branches/valve/orange_box.py`](https://github.com/snake-biscuits/bsp_tool/blob/master/bsp_tool/branches/valve/orange_box.py) you'll see I've left a lot out here, but this basic batch script is a great start for translating any .bsp variant

 At the top we have the bsp format version, mostly as a note
-Next comes the `LUMP` enums, these list each lump in the order they appear in the bsp header
+Next comes the `LUMP` enum, this lists each lump in the order they appear in the bsp header

-> If you don't list a lump it won't be imported
-> Listing `UNKNOWN_23` & `UNUNSED_63` in LUMP will save their contents as `RAW_LUMPNAME` (unless they're empty)
+> Lumps without LumpClasses are loaded as raw bytes
+> Invalid LumpClasses will generate an error (silent, saved to bsp.loading_errors)
+> Invalid lumps will still be loaded as raw bytes

 Attached to this we have `lump_header_address`, this connects each LUMP entry to the offset .bsp where it's header begins
 Then comes the lump classes, these translate most lumps into python objects (more on them later)
 We also have some special lump classes, these are loaded in a different way to other lumps, and some are shared across **almost all** bsp variants

 The Bsp class reads the headers for each lump and holds the contents in `Bsp.HEADERS`
 This dictionary of headers takes the name given in the branch scripts' `LUMP` class
+Lump names are tied to a dictionary, which ties lump version (`int`) to LumpClass
 From there, a lump is either saved as `Bsp.RAW_LUMPNAME` (bytes) or `Bsp.LUMPNAME` (List[LumpClass]) if it the lump is listed in `LUMP_CLASSES`